Putin: China peace plan could be basis to end war

 The state visit was mirrored by Japan Prime Minister Fumio Kishida's surprise visit to Kyiv - making him the first leader of Japan to visit a country in conflict since World War Two.

-In the Ukrainian capital, Mr Kishida promised unwavering support to Ukraine's president with talk of reconstruction and humanitarian aid.
+In the Ukrainian capital, Mr Kishida promised unwavering support to Ukrainian President Volodymyr Zelensky with talk of reconstruction and humanitarian aid.

+President Zelensky told a press conference on Tuesday afternoon that he had asked China to get involved in talks but was waiting for an answer.

+"We offered China to become a partner in the implementation of the peace formula," he said.